bigskysoftware/hypermedia-systems-book/ch02-components-of-a-hypermedia-system.typ

-This violation of the Statelessness REST architectural constraint has proven to be useful for building web applications and does not appear to have had a major impact on the overall flexibility the web.
+This violation of the Statelessness REST architectural constraint has proven to be useful for building web applications and does not appear to have had a major impact on the overall flexibility of the web.
 But it is worth bearing in mind that even Web 1.0 applications often violate the purity of REST in the interest of pragmatic trade-offs.